Shock Treatment: Reception

 In spite of pre-release hype (including a promotional TV special called The Rocky Horror Treatment), the film was both a critical and commercial failure when it was released only as a midnight movie on Halloween 1981.
 It never received a full general theatrical first-run release.
-Due to its increased budget and box office failure, Shock Treatment was an even bigger flop than Rocky Horror's original general release in 1975.
+Due to its increased budget and limited release, Shock Treatment was an even bigger financial flop than Rocky Horror's original general release in 1975.

 Rotten Tomatoes, a review aggregator, reports that 50% of 6 (3 of 6) surveyed critics gave the film a positive review; the average rating is 6.0/10.
+According to Metacritic, which assigned the film a weighted average score of 36 out of 100 based on 7 critics, Shock Treatment has received "generally unfavorable reviews".

 In one of his television reviews, Roger Ebert said that he felt Rocky Horror fans would reject a movie that was specifically targeted at them, remarking that "cult film audiences want to feel that they have seen the genius of something that everybody else hates.
 They discovered this film, they know it's good, everyone else thinks it's garbage."
-Shock Treatment was quickly dismissed by most Rocky Horror enthusiasts who were confused by the re-casting of the leads, put off by the fact that Tim Curry did not participate, and resented Richard O'Brien's infamous tagline, "It's not a sequel... it's not a prequel... it's an equal" (O'Brien later recanted, frequently criticizing the film by going so far as to refer to it as "an abortion").
-Gradually, however, Shock Treatment did build up a cult following all its own and, as Ebert wrote, many contemporary reviewers remark that it was initially condemned in part because it was too ahead of its time, being a prescient satire of reality television.
+Shock Treatment was quickly dismissed by most Rocky Horror enthusiasts who were put off by the re-casting of the leads and by the fact that Tim Curry did not participate.
+Fans also resented Richard O'Brien's infamous tagline, "It's not a sequel... it's not a prequel... it's an equal."
+(O'Brien later recanted, frequently criticizing the film by going so far as to refer to it as "an abortion.")
+Gradually, however, Shock Treatment did build up a cult following of its own and, as Ebert wrote, many contemporary reviewers remark that it was initially condemned in part because it was too ahead of its time, being a prescient satire of reality television.

-A rough script written by O'Brien emerged for a direct sequel to Rocky Horror called Return of the Old Queen.
+O'Brien did write a rough script for a direct sequel to Rocky Horror titled Revenge of the Old Queen.
 In the story, Brad's brother Steve seeks revenge on the aliens in the first film after Brad becomes a Las Vegas go-go dancer and falls to his death from a trapeze wearing only six-inch heels and a rhinestone choker.
-Also revealed is Sonny, the illegitimate son of Janet and Frank and heir to the throne of Transexual.
+Also revealed is Sonny, the illegitimate son of Janet and Frank and heir to the throne of Transsexual.
 The script never made it past early draft stages but has been shared on many fan sites.